oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/cholesky/README.md

 `-Xsclock=360MHz` | The FPGA backend attempts to achieve 360 MHz `-Xsfp-relaxed` | Allows the FPGA backend to re-order floating point arithmetic operations (e.g. permit assuming (a + b + c) == (c + a + b) )
-`-Xsparallel=2` | Use 2 cores when compiling the bitstream through Quartus `-Xsseed` | Specifies the Quartus compile seed, to yield slightly higher fmax `-DROWS_COMPONENT` | Specifies the number of rows of the matrix `-DCOLS_COMPONENT` | Specifies the number of columns of the matrix `-DFIXED_ITERATIONS` | Used to set the ivdep safelen attribute for the performance critical triangular loop
+`-Xsparallel=2` | Use 2 cores when compiling the bitstream through Quartus `-Xsseed` | Specifies the Quartus compile seed, to potentially yield slightly higher fmax `-DROWS_COMPONENT` | Specifies the number of rows of the matrix `-DCOLS_COMPONENT` | Specifies the number of columns of the matrix `-DFIXED_ITERATIONS` | Used to set the ivdep safelen attribute for the performance critical triangular loop